 Salt water intrusion into Mississippi River could quickly cause issues, USACE stepping in

 BATON ROUGE - The Mississippi River may look normal to the naked eye, but experts say it is lower than usual this time of year.
-However it is still powerfully flowing.
+However, it is still powerfully flowing.

 "200,000 cubic feet per second is low [for the Mississippi River], but that's essentially 800,000 basketballs of water to come past a point every second," Heath Jones, an emergency manager for the U.S Army Corps of Engineers, said.